10N351R/PowerMove/README.md

 2. Edit the `$targetPid` variable with the PID of the target process to inject into
 3. Edit the `$shellcode` variable with the payload you wish to inject
 4. Copy the contents from the beginning `###` to the end `###` to your clipboard
-5. Paste the contents your existing PowerShell shell and hit `Enter`
+5. Paste the contents into your existing PowerShell shell and hit `Enter`
 6. Enjoy the benifits fileless process injection

 ## Output